jdbateman/MemeGen/README.md

 ![List View](/../screenshots/screenshots/MemeGen_screenshot_List.png?raw=true "List View")

+* A UITableView is used to implement this view.
+* UITableViewDataSource and the UITableViewDelegate protocols are used interface with the model to supply data to the table, and to handle user interaction with the table cells respectively.
-* Custom TableView cells are used to present the Meme, maintaining proper scale for the image.
+* A custom UITableViewCell is used to present the Meme, maintaining proper scale for the image.

 ### Collection